 Shan Vermicelli Salad Recipe with Sesame, Coriander and Peanuts from Myanmar

-I’ve been looking for a recipe close to this Shan vermicelli salad recipe with sesame, coriander and peanuts for years, since we were last in Myanmar a few years ago for a story on noodle-making and the trip before that when we were updating a Myanmar guidebook chapter and did some Shan cooking classes on Inle Lake.
+I’d been looking for a Shan vermicelli salad recipe with sesame, coriander and peanuts for years before I found this recipe – since we were last in Myanmar a few years ago for a story on noodle-making, and the trip before that when we were updating a Myanmar guidebook chapter and did some Shan cooking classes on Inle Lake.

-We’d eaten variations of this cold Shan noodle salad everywhere from simple eateries and market stalls in Shan State, best known to travellers as the home of Inle Lake, to Yangon, the Myanmar capital, at a popular Shan eatery, and a ‘salad buffet night’ of all things at the historic Governor’s Residence hotel, where we were lucky to stay on the guidebook research trip.
+We’d eaten variations of this cold Shan noodle salad everywhere from simple eateries and market stalls in Shan State (best known to travellers as the home of Inle Lake) to Yangon, the Myanmar capital, where we’d tried similar salads at a popular Shan eatery and a ‘salad buffet night’ of all things at the historic Governor’s Residence hotel, where we were lucky to stay on the guidebook research trip.

-Which is to explain how we found ourselves at a fancy hotel buffet (yes, there is such a thing), sampling countless salads from right across Myanmar.
+Which is to explain how we found ourselves at a fancy hotel buffet, sampling countless salads from right across Myanmar.
 The salads of Myanmar can be as simple as they can be complex, with crunchy raw vegetable salads made with as few as four or five ingredients to more complex rice and noodle salads with a long list of ingredients, including several types of noodles.